Child and Youth

 * Pact has certification to provide support via Oranga Tamariki funding in all regions.
 Often these services start quickly and can be fluid as people move from one service to another (eg community support to residential or vice versa).

 Our youth community support workers get to know young people recovering from mental illness or with an intellectual disability in their own home/community and support them to achieve their goals.

-We work alongside children and youth (and case managers where relevant) we help them maintain or improve their mental health, self-esteem and social skills.
+Working alongside children and youth (and case managers where relevant), we help them maintain or improve their mental health, self-esteem and social skills.
 Staff can help young people find a job or figure out what there is to do in the community.
 Developing a routine for each day is important, including activities like school, sports, youth groups etc.

 Young people with an intellectual disability benefit from a range of programmes at The Link in Balclutha and The Armitage in Dunedin.